tnstoyanov/applePayInAppBt/api-specs/api-documentation.md

 ## Overview

-This document defines the API contracts and specifications for the modern Apple In-App Purchase system using App      "reason": "CONTENT_NOT_PURCHASED",e's Server API v2 with real-time server notifications and CRM integration.
+This document defines the API contracts and specifications for the modern Apple In-App Purchase system using Apple's Server API v2 with server notifications and CRM integration for one-time purchases.

 ## 1. Apple Server Notifications v2 Webhook

 ### Endpoint: `POST /api/v1/webhooks/apple-notifications`

-Handles Apple's Server-to-Server Notifications v2 for real-time purchase updates.
+Handles Apple's Server-to-Server Notifications v2 for purchase updates.

 #### Request Headers (from Apple)